AnderAmondarain/my_first_web_page_2024/README.md

 ## Actions

 -Added the basic structure to the html file.
+-Added header.
+-Added  index file.
+-Added images and content for the section.
+-Added the about me file, the degree file, the contact file, the topic file, and, the net file.
--Added footer and header.
+-Added images and content for the about me section.
--Added images for content section.
+-Added images and content for the topic section.
--Added content and menu.
+-Added images and content for the contact section.
--Added changes to the index file and first version of the main section -Added the About me section.
+-Added images and content for the degree section.
+-Added the fce file.
+-Added content for the fce section.
+-Added footer.